Featured Post

 Pleasant Hill and Mulberry, AR.
 Most early White settlers lived north of where I40 now runs, along both sides of the Mulberry River.

-As this story always goes, eventually the Native Americans were pushed off the land once again.
-This time by the Cherokee Treaty of 1828, which removed them to Oklahoma (supposedly in exchange for yet more land and other benefits), in order to make way for White settlers anxious to move in.
+As this story unfortunately always goes, eventually the Native Americans were pushed off the land once again.
+This time by the Cherokee Treaty of 1828, which removed them to Oklahoma (supposedly in exchange for yet more land and other benefits), in order to make way for White settlers clamoring to move in.
 By 1829, these new settlers were coming in droves (Ref 8, p.607), and this is when Jesse's daughter Elizabeth Bean (b.
-1787, our direct ancestor), and her husband William M. Quesenbury came as well.
-Their homestead was about a mile and a half NE of Maxey mountain (another of our family lines) on the Eastern side of the Mulberry River.
+1787, our direct ancestor), and her husband William M. Quesenbury moved in as well.
+Their homestead was about a mile and a half NE of Maxey Mountain (another line of our family) on the Eastern side of the Mulberry River.

 Note